detekt/detekt/docs/pages/documentation/potential-bugs.md

 }
 ```

-### UnnecessaryNotNullOperators
+### UnnecessarySafeCall

-Reports Unnecessary Not Null operators that can be removed by the user.
+Reports Unnecessary Safe call operators that can be removed by the user.

 **Severity**: Defect